-I’ve been watching a lot of Minimalist Youtube videos and reading minimalists’ blogs lately, trying to find new ways to save money.
+I’ve been watching a lot of Youtube videos about minimalism and reading many minimalists’ blogs lately, trying to find new ways to save money.

-Although I’m inspired by the minimalist idea that you just need the very basic things in life to be happy, I’m not sure how I feel about how many people follow minimalism.
+Although I’m inspired by the minimalist idea that you just need the very basic things in life to be happy, I’m not sure I want to pursue minimalism.
 And here are the reasons:

 The first step in minimalism is to go through your stuff, starting with the wardrobe to get rid of what you don’t need.